-From history and culture to science and nature, Melbourne Museum offers adults and kids an array of experiences to explore various aspects of life.
+From history and culture to science and nature, Melbourne Museum offers adults and kids alike an array of experiences to explore the various aspects of life.

-Explore the landscape of the Cretaceous in Gandel Gondwana Garden, a living gallery that transports you into the ecosystem of the past then journey through the airlocks back into the museum and meet the 67-million-year-old, Horridus, at Triceratops Fate of the Dinosaurs.
+Explore the landscape of the Cretaceous in Gandel Gondwana Garden, a living gallery that transports you into the ecosystem of the past to meet 67-million-year-old Horridus at Triceratops Fate of the Dinosaurs.

 Over a number of galleries, visitors can learn about the origin and evolution of life in Victoria, stroll through a living rainforest, discover the story of the famous racehorse Phar Lap, and more.
-There is also the Children's Gallery, for babies to 5-year-olds to explore, play, and learn.
+There is also the Children's Gallery, for babies to five-year-olds to explore, play and learn.

-Bunjilaka Aboriginal Cultural Centre celebrates the history, culture, achievements and survival of Victoria's Aboriginal people.
-In the Forest Gallery, Biik Milboo Dhumba is a digital experience to understand of the meaning of Country.
+The Bunjilaka Aboriginal Cultural Centre is dedicated to celebrating the history, culture, achievements and survival of Victoria's Aboriginal people.

 Open daily except Good Friday and Christmas Day.